 This annual report will serve to highlight the burden of enteric disease in Nebraska and the trends of disease throughout the years to inform education on foodborne illnesses and public health policy.
-This project will be a much-needed pilot activity since the foodborne/enterics program has not historically had a comprehensive annual report published internal or externally.
+The foodborne/enterics program has not historically had a comprehensive annual report published either internally nor externally.